HathorNetwork/hathor-wallet-headless/MULTISIG.md

 Considering the seedKey `abc` the arguments would be:
 - `--multisig_seed_abc_pubkeys`        or `HEADLESS_MULTISIG_SEED_ABC_PUBKEYS`        : Space separated list of participant xpubs
 - `--multisig_seed_abc_max_signatures` or `HEADLESS_MULTISIG_SEED_ABC_MAX_SIGNATURES` : Number of participants
-- `--multisig_seed_abc_min_signatures` or `HEADLESS_MULTISIG_SEED_ABC_MIN_SIGNATURES` : Minimum number of signatures needed to send a transaction
+- `--multisig_seed_abc_num_signatures` or `HEADLESS_MULTISIG_SEED_ABC_NUM_SIGNATURES` : Number of signatures needed to send a transaction

 ### == IMPORTANT ==

-The MultiSig addresses are determined by the participants xpubs AND the minimum number of signatures.
+The MultiSig addresses are determined by the participants xpubs AND the required number of signatures to send a transaction.
-Changing the minimum number of signatures will generate a different MultiSig wallet.
+Changing the required number of signatures will generate a different MultiSig wallet.
 The order of the pubkeys is not important.

 ## Collect pubkeys